 The Nezha uses Allwinner D1 SoC with single-core XuanTie C906 64-bit RISC-V

 graphics accelerators.
 It has 1GB DDR3 RAM memory and 256MB SPI NAND flash.
 As

 massive storage also a microSD card can be used.
-Board has also a
+Board has also a various of the

-type-c USB OTG, type-a USB HOST, and dedicated header for serial communication (UART) which at
+type-a USB HOST, and dedicated header for serial communication (UART) which at

 adapter will be needed.
 For full specification please refer to the

 Firmware & Operating System